CianHession/Fuelinator/README.md

 The project idea was made in response to the global rise in fuel prices over the past year.

-The app will also use Node.js and MongoDB/SQL aswell as geo-location within the app.
+The app will also use Node.js within the app.

 ## Requirements/How To Start The App?
 In order to run the app, you will need to install Node.js. <br>